Tybee surf instructor details shark attack, returns to the beach

 TYBEE ISLAND, Ga.
 (WSAV) — Atsushi Yamada, or Hot Sushi as he’s commonly referred to, has long been a recognizable figure on the beaches of Tybee Island.

 “To be honest it felt like I got hit by baseball bat real hard, real strong impact.
-Very weird feeling,” said Yamada.
+Very weird feeling,” Yamada said.
 “All I can say is just, I’m so thankful it was me and wasn’t the people around me at that time, nothing else.”

 Even the Tybee Island Fire Department was stunned to hear about the incident, given how uncommon shark attacks are.
 According to the International Wildlife Museum, the odds of being bit by a shark are just under 1 in 4 million.